alpas/alpasdev/src/main/resources/docs/authentication.md

 > /info/ This section contains some advanced concepts, and many times dives deeper into some internal workings
 >of Alpas.
 This is done intentionally to teach how authentication works to those who are unfamiliar with
 >it as well as talk about Alpas's internal implementation for the curious among us.
 It is okay if you
->get overwhelmed and or get confused.
+>get overwhelmed and/or get confused.
 Just read it once, take a break, and come back again when you
 >feel like it and read it again.
 Eventually it will click!

-Alpas comes an authentication system setup right out-of-box and requires you to do the absolute minimal to integrate it with your app.
+Alpas comes with an authentication system setup right out-of-box and requires you to do the absolute minimal to integrate it with your app.
 It is easy to get started with just one simple [Alpas command](/docs/authentication-scaffolding).

-Authentication sounds magical and complex but at the core mechanism is a very simple—you look for an id, and you match the id.
+Authentication sounds magical and complex.
+But, at the core mechanism, is a very simple — you look for an id, and you match the id.
 If the id matches, you fetch more information about that id and mark the current session being authenticated.
 That's it!

-However, there are few moving parts that make this magic work.
+However, there are a few moving parts that make this magic work.
 Before we get into scaffolding an authentication boilerplate, let's talk about some core concepts that you need to understand about authentication first.

 <a name="auth-channels-providers"></a>
 ### [Auth Channels and User Providers](#auth-channels-providers)

-At the core, Alpas's authentication is divided into two parts—`auth channels` and `user providers`.
+At the core, Alpas's authentication is divided into two parts — `auth channels` and `user providers`.
 Channels define how users are authenticated for each incoming request. `SessionAuthChannel` is an example of an authentication channel that determines whether a user is authenticated or not based on sessions and cookies.